raul23/clustering-text/README.rst

  $ python cluster_text_docs.py -h
  usage: python cluster_text_docs.py [OPTIONS] {input_directory}

-I won't list all options (too many) but here some of the important and interesting ones:
+I won't list all options (too many) but here are some of the important and interesting ones:

 -s, --seed SEED                        Seed for numpy's and Python's random generators. (default: 123456) -u, --use-cache                        Highly recommended to use cache to speed up **dataset re-creation**.